temitopeAdeyemo/inventory_api/README.md

 ## Migrations

-In order to create the database tables, run the command
+In order to create the database tables, run the command...

 ```bash
   make migration-generate